pringyy/OGRE/README.md

 *![Screenshot of the dashboard](https://i.imgur.com/qXh9Jb5.png)

 #### Navigation Bar

-* Navigation bar displayed on every page except Login/ Launch Screen
+*  Navigation bar displayed on every page except Login page, and is a drop down design which expands when the button is pressed.
-* Looks like this when logged
+*  .
+Looks like this when logged:
 ![Picture of nav bar when user is logged in](https://i.imgur.com/iyFPgHH.png)

 *  Looks like this when not logged in:
 ![Picture of nav bar when user is logged out](https://i.imgur.com/EMKbfvX.png)

 #### About